Latest Posts

 Where Is the LTE Voice Service?

 Despite the massive growth in Icas Network broadband mobile, the average revenue per user (ARPU) has declined.
-This is because network operators are reluctant to invest in existing 2G/3G infrastructure, which will become obsolete over time.
-For operators, this becomes a catch 22 situation.
-The total worldwide revenue for the cellular industry is expected to reach US$1.1 trillion by 2012, according to analyst firm Wireless Intelligence.
+Network operators are reluctant to invest in existing 2G/3G infrastructure, which will become obsolete over time.
+For operators, this becomes a catch-22 situation.
+According to analyst firm Wireless Intelligence, the total worldwide revenue for the cellular industry is expected to reach US$1.1 trillion by 2012.
 However, the rapidly increasing number of global mobile connections combined with intensifying competition in the industry has, over time, inevitably forced down ARPU.

-There are now more than 800 mobile operators worldwide, increasing more than 40% over the last ten years.
-And, the race by operators to build market share in some developing countries (such as those in the Indian subcontinent or East Africa) caused call prices to drop as low as the US $0.01 per minute in 2011.
-However, these rates are generally only available for on-net calls and have led to an abundance of multiple SIM users in some markets, thereby driving ARPU down further.
+There are now more than 800 mobile operators worldwide, an increase of more than 40% over the last ten years.
+Operators’ race to build market share in some developing countries (such as those in the Indian subcontinent or East Africa) caused call prices to drop as low as US $0.01 per minute in 2011.
+However, these rates are generally only available for on-net calls and have led to many SIM users in some markets, thereby driving ARPU down further.

 The Driver For LTE

-Recently I was involved in discussion with an operations team from a mobile operator who had just launched an enhanced broadband LTE package boasting speeds of up to 100Mbps.
-I was curious to understand what was the use case for this package, given the demand for the operator’s 42 Mbps offering was still limited to the business community.
+Recently, I was involved in a discussion with an operations team from a mobile operator who had just launched an enhanced broadband LTE package boasting speeds of up to 100Mbps.
+I was curious to understand the use case for this package, given that the demand for the operator’s 42 Mbps offering was still limited to the business community.

-The firm agreed that the likelihood of sustaining this traffic volume for many subscribers would be impossible due to the interconnection bottleneck with the rest of the world.
-The pool of bandwidth available would be shared with all users of their LTE service.
-It seemed the promotion was to create a mindset with the public its network was faster than the competition’s similar offering.
+The firm agreed that sustaining this traffic volume for many subscribers would be impossible due to the interconnection bottleneck with the rest of the world.
+The available bandwidth pool would be shared with all users of their LTE service.
+The promotion seemed to create a mindset with the public; its network was faster than the competition’s similar offering.

-I consider myself technology savvy, and for my daily activities, 3G broadband is perfectly adequate in most places of the city where I live.
-I can’t think of a use case where I would pay a premium to use faster mobile broadband.
-The compelling argument which would make me upgrade my mobile to LTE would be a better quality voice.
+I consider myself technology savvy, and for my daily activities, 3G broadband is perfectly adequate in most places in the city where I live.
+I can’t think of a use case where I would pay a premium for faster mobile broadband.
+The compelling argument for upgrading my mobile to LTE would be a better-quality voice.

 LTE Standards

 Mobile operators share my sentiments as well.
 However, they are deploying LTE networks in readiness for voice, which, when handsets become available, will see a transition from 2G circuit-switched connections to all IP voice.
-The challenges around this are how to handle roaming, fallback to 2G, SMS, intercarrier billing, and establishing the globally accepted standard for voice over LTE.
+The challenges around this are handling roaming, fallback to 2G, SMS, intercarrier billing, and establishing the globally accepted standard for voice over LTE.

 The GSMA is promoting its VoLTE initiative to handle roaming and interconnect standards.
 It also advocates the 3GPP MMTEL initiatives to handle quality of service, global reach, and emergency call standards.
-Other groups promoting different methods to handle legacy fallback have also been established, although they have lost traction to the GSMA in this regard.
+Other groups promoting different methods to handle legacy fallback have also been established, although they have lost traction with the GSMA.

 Related Articles :